mesoform/postgres-replication/README.md

 Running command /usr/local/bin/wal-g backup-fetch /var/lib/postgresql/data LATEST
 ...
 ```
-**Important
-**This is as a one-off process to restore a database backup.
+**Important:** This is as a one-off process to restore a database backup.
 If restore parameters RESTORE_BACKUP and BACKUP_NAME are kept in a compose file the restore process will be performed on each restart.

 When restoring a backup the database environment parameters and database instance type (MASTER/SLAVE or STANDALONE instance) should be the same as the one from which the backup was taken.
 I.e: A backup taken on a master/slave setup can't be restored on a standalone instance.